devcarlosperez/CanAccesible/docs/technologies.md

 ## External APIs

 - **Nominatim API (OpenStreetMap)**: Used in the backend for **reverse geocoding**.
 It converts geographic coordinates (latitude and longitude) provided by the user (when reporting an incident) into a human-readable address (street, city, etc.), which is then stored with the incident details.
-- **MyMemory API**: Used in the frontend to provide **automatic translation** of blog articles.
-It allows users to translate article titles and descriptions from Spanish to English directly within the interface.
+- **MyMemory API**: Used in the frontend to provide **automatic translation** of dynamic user-generated content, such as blog article titles and descriptions.
+It translates from Spanish to English on-demand, allowing users to view content in their preferred language without requiring pre-translated versions.

+## Internationalization (i18n)

+- **react-i18next**: Implements internationalization for static UI elements.
+Unlike the MyMemory API (which translates dynamic content in real-time), i18n manages pre-defined translations stored in JSON files (`public/locales/{lang}/translation.json`).
+This approach is used for interface text (buttons, labels, error messages) and provides instant loading without external API calls, ensuring better performance and offline capability for core UI elements.

 ---